-You are receiving this notice because all or a portion of a payment you are receiving from the Retirement Plan and Trust for the Firefighters' of the City of Clermont (the "Plan") is eligible to be rolled over to an IRA or an employer plan.
+You are receiving this notice because all or a portion of a payment you are receiving from the City of Cocoa Firefighters' Retirement Plan (the "Plan") is eligible to be rolled over to an IRA or an employer plan.
 This notice is intended to help you decide whether to do such a rollover.